 Larger areas of atelectasis may lead to: Rapid breathingTaking shallow breathsAgitationCoughingDecreased chest movement during breathingWheezingFeverBlueness of the skin

 may be done if an obstruction is a possibility.
-This is an exam of the lungs, done with a small tube.
+This is an exam of the lungs with a small tube.

 Treatment will be based on the cause of the atelectasis.
 Some oxygen or breathing support may also be needed until the problem resolves.
 Treatment options include: